Healthdirect Free Australian health advice you can count on.

 • serious side effects — these side effects occur less frequently but may have a greater impact

-It’s a good idea to ask your doctor about possible interactions with other medicines.
 You can also get information about side effects from the consumer medicine information (CMI) leaflet that comes with all prescription and pharmacist-only medicines.
+Your pharmacist can show you where this is.

 What would happen if I didn't take this medicine?

 This is your right.
-But some conditions will get worse and perhaps cause permanent damage to your health if you don't take a prescribed medicine.
+Some conditions will get better whether you take a medicine or not.
+Other conditions will get worse and perhaps cause permanent damage to your health if you don't take a prescribed medicine.
+Asking your doctor or pharmacist what will happen if you don't take the medicine can help you make an informed choice.

 How will I know if the medicine is working and how long will that take?

-Some medicines, including pain-relief medicines, work almost immediately but with others, such as antidepressants, it may be weeks before you notice a difference.
+Some medicines, including pain-relief medicines, work almost immediately.
+Others, such as antidepressants, may take weeks before you notice a difference.

 What other treatment options are available?